Prague Experience logoPrague tourist information & travel guide logo

 map showing Prague Castle in Prague

-Prague Castle (Pražský hrad) is the No. 1 tourist attraction in Prague, and the largest ancient castle complex in the world.
+Founded around 880 AD, Prague Castle (Pražský hrad) is the No.1 tourist attraction in Prague and the largest ancient castle complex in the world.

-Founded around 880 AD, Prague Castle is the city's most recognisable landmark; perched majestically on the hillside above the Lesser Town, the castle dominates the city skyline.
+Prague Castle is perched majestically on the hillside above the Lesser Town.
+It dominates the city skyline and is Prague's most recognisable landmark.

 For parts of the 14th, 16th and 17th centuries, Prague Castle was the seat of the Kings of Bohemia.
 Today, it is the official residence of the President of Czechia.